-EyeQue Insight: fastest, easiest DIY 20/20 vision screener
+EyeQue Insight: Empowering You!
+DIY 20/20 Vision Screener

 The optical goggles represent a complex work of art and technology.
 Within each set of goggles exist several aspheric optical lenses that de-magnifies the screen, creating the perfect 20-feet distance of the “tumbling E” images in a dark room.

-The sleek binocular design is lightweight, durable, safe, and easy to hold; comes fully assembled with no loose parts.
+The sleek binocular design is lightweight (less than 8 ounces, not including smartphone), durable, safe, and easy to hold; comes fully assembled with no loose parts.

 One-size-fits-all design with PD (pupillary distance) adjustments so one set of goggles can be used for everyone in the family.

-Our animated host, Seymour (see-more, get it?), is a fun-loving blue blobby friend that will keep you and your child engaged.
-He has all kinds of tips to help you take the test and take care of your eyes.
+Our animated host, Seymour (see-more, get it?), is a fun-loving blue blobby friend that will keep your child engaged in the "kids" mode.
+He has all kinds of tips to help you take the test.
+Adults can use the more straightforward vision test mode.

 Compare the traditional static eye chart and our"tumbling E" chart!
 Insight's eye chart is digitized so the letters are randomly generated.
 Since there's no memorization at play, the test results are more accurate than ever before.